Student Loans

 - Private educational loans

-Students may borrow federal and/or private student loans up to the cost of attendance minus other aid (Wake Forest Law institutional and/or outside awards, excluding veteran benefits).
+Students may borrow federal and/or private student loans up to the Cost of Attendance minus other aid (Wake Forest Law institutional and/or outside awards, excluding veteran benefits).
 You are not required to borrow the full amount offered and should only borrow the amount you need.

 Federal Loan Programs